Deforestation in the Philippines: Proposed legislation

 In May 2019, the House of Representatives of the Philippines has approved House Bill 8728, or the "Graduation Legacy for the Environment Act," principally authored by Magdalo Party-List Representative Gary Alejano and Cavite 2nd District Representative Strike Revilla, requiring all graduating elementary, high school, and college students to plant at least 10 trees each before they can graduate.
 A similar Senate bill was filed but not passed.

 House Bill 5240, or the National Land Use Act, and House Bill 9088, or the Sustainable Forest Management Act, were approved in the House of Representatives to address deforestation, land use conversion, and other environmental issues.
-The counterpart bills in the Senate stalled in the committee on the environment.
+The counterpart bills in the Senate stalled in the committee on the environment, headed by Senator Cynthia Villar, whose family owns residential land development corporations in the Philippines.
+Environmental advocacy group Haribon said the Villar family's business interests create a conflict of interest.

 Environmental groups have called for a review the Philippine Mining Act, the Fisheries Code, the Comprehensive Land Use Plan, and the Expanded National Integrated Protected Areas System Act to ensure responsible environmental and natural resources management.
 Environmental groups have also called for the passage of a People's Mining Law and an Environmental Defender's Law.

+REDD+ reference level and forest monitoring

+The Philippines has submitted a national forest reference level (FRL) under the UNFCCC REDD+ framework.
+The UNFCCC REDD+ web platform lists the Philippines’ 2023 FRL as “assessed”; on the same portal, entries for a national REDD+ strategy, safeguards information and a forest monitoring system are marked as unreported.

+In its 2023 submission (and modified submission used in the technical assessment), the Philippines’ FRL covers “reducing emissions from deforestation” and “enhancement of forest carbon stocks” (reported as net emissions from deforestation and gross removals from reforestation) for the historical reference period 2000–2018.
+The assessed FRL is expressed as a single annual average of 13,507,350 t CO2 eq per year.
+The technical assessment notes that the FRL accounts for CO2 only and includes above-ground and below-ground biomass pools, while excluding deadwood, litter and soil organic matter.
+The modified submission reported a combined uncertainty of 27% (95% confidence interval) for the national total.

+The submission adopts the national definition of forest (land >0.5 ha with trees higher than 5 m and canopy cover >10%) and defines deforestation as human-induced conversion of forest to another land use or long-term reduction of canopy cover below the 10% threshold.
+Activity data for forest change were derived from a remote-sensing time series (including TerraPulse forest-cover products) and emission factors from the national Forest Resources Assessment (2013–2019).
+The modified submission also describes the FRL methods as part of the Philippines’ national forest monitoring system, noting guidelines have been provided to operationalize an NFMS (including a satellite land monitoring system, periodic activity-data generation, a national forest inventory, and a forest information system/web portal).